NREL/EnergyPlus/design/FY2017/NFP-AllowMultipleSolvers.md

 I will add new choices to let user select which algorithm is used.

 	HVACSystemRootFindingAlgorithm,
+	  \memo Specifies a solving algorithm to find a root
+      \unique-object
   	A1 , \field Algorithm
        \type choice
        \key RegulaFalsi